Mobile-First Design: What it is & How to implement it

 Does mobile-first design cost more?

 The strategic planning might take more thought.
-However, it often leads to a more efficient build process and better long-term results (higher conversion, better SEO), providing a much higher return on investment than a desktop-first approach that needs significant remediation for mobile.
+However, it often leads to a more efficient build process and better long-term results (higher conversion rates, better SEO), providing a much higher return on investment than a desktop-first approach that requires significant remediation for mobile.

 You probably realise your website has a problem if you’ve read this far.
 That’s a good first step.